 Nosferatulope, understandably would not participate in this photo so Ace took his place.

-In another touch of irony, when Alice Cooper wrote "The Ballad of Dwight Fry," a song written from the point of view of an insane character similar to Frye's Renfield, Cooper dropped the "e," reportedly as a way to avoid a lawsuit.
-Thus, possibly by accident, he restored the actor's original name.
+In another touch of irony, when Alice Cooper wrote "The Ballad of Dwight Fry," a song written from the point of view of an insane character similar to Frye's Renfield, Cooper dropped the "e," restoring the actor's original name.
+I asked him about the omission at Planet Comicon in 2018, he said "We were probably just dumb."
+He added "The reason we wrote that song was...Count Dracula was scary, but who was the scariest part of Dracula?
+Renfield.
+Frankenstein was scary but who was the scariest character?
+It was Fritz.
+Nobody ever gave him any credit."
 (Photo was shot at concert in Miami, OK, 2008.)

 Frye's image as Renfield turns up in unexpected places.
 Here he is painted on the side of a carnival attraction at the 2009 Iowa State Fair.
 A company called Sideshow Toys even made 12" action figures of Frye as Renfield and as Fritz a few years ago.